WARE-dev750/DeFi-core/README.md

 ### Step 1 — Shield (Enter)

-Deposit any supported asset into the NOFACE Vault.
+Deposit any supported asset into the VielFI Vault.
 The protocol issues you a private cryptographic note.
 Your asset disappears into the shielded pool.
 Nobody on-chain can see it is yours.

 ### Step 2 — Swap Privately

-Tell NOFACE what you want to swap.
+Tell VielFI what you want to swap.
 Sign a gasless intent from your wallet.
 A Solver executes the trade on Uniswap v4 on your behalf.
 You pay zero gas.
 Your identity stays hidden.
 The swap happens.
 Nobody knows it was you.

 ### Step 3 — Transfer Privately